 Annual Update 2019

-IPROW’s Update is a conference style event with a series of presentations, primarily from members, about recent innovations or initiatives, intended to provoke thought, discussion and opportunities for review or change of practice.
+IPROW’s Update is a conference style event with a series of presentations, primarily from members, about recent questions arising, innovations or initiatives, intended to provoke thought, discussion and opportunities for review or change of practice.

 The programme will include a wide spectrum of topics of current interest, keeping you abreast of change and offering the potential to make savings through improvements to processes.